alexaitken/synapse/readme.md

 - Event upcasting
 - Command validation (using ActiveModel)
 - Simple object serialization
-- DSL for easy wiring of event and command handlers
+- DSL for easy mapping of event and command handlers
 - Process manager framework (also known as Saga management)
 - Repository for non-event sourced aggregates (MongoMapper and ActiveRecord)